-Ever wondered what it would be like to sail on a traditional tall ship?
+An adventure like no other saw one man setting sail for the open ocean on a traditional tall ship, and making some unique discoveries along the way.
 Here, we delve into life on the water with a detailed account from tall ship sailing company Maybe Sailing…

 “It’s 3am in the morning and I am on lookout on to the bow of TS Blue Clipper.
 Above me, the milky way, the moon and dozens of shooting stars.
 Below me, the ocean glows with phosphorescence, as dolphins dance in the bow waves.
 Nothing around me but the vast ocean and empty horizons.
 But I am not alone.
 My new crew mates are now my good friends, sharing stories and experiences together.
 It’s a unique and privileged feeling to simultaneously have a huge and tiny space for yourself.”

 What did civilisation do before TV, Facebook, and the internet?
 We talked, entertained each other with stories, co-operated with one another to achieve goals, taught each other new skills, read books, shared dreams for the future, and lived in fear and wonder of nature.